DrafProject/draf/draf_cheat_sheet.md

 # solve all scenarios:
 cs.optimize()

-# save the case study (including all scenarios and data) to your hard disk:
+# After optimization, save the case study (including all scenarios and data) to your hard disk:
 cs.save()
 ```